IPEX syndrome: Treatment

 Currently, the standard treatment for IPEX is a bone marrow transplant.
 If donor-recipient chimerism is achieved, individuals with IPEX can achieve complete remission.

+Prognosis

+Because of the heterogeneous nature of the disease, prognosis in IPEX is highly dependent on the specific FOXP3 mutation as well as other individual genotypic and environmental factors.
+The 10- and 30-year survival rates of individuals with confirmed FOXP3 mutations was found to be 65% and 52%, respectively.
+Individuals who receive hematopoietic stem cell transplant (HSCT) have higher survival rates than those who receive no treatment or immunosuppression only.

 Research

-In 1982, Powel et al. published a case report of a family with 19 males who were affected by an X-linked syndrome with symptoms including polyendocrinopathy and diarrhea.
+In 1982, Powell et al. published a case report of a family with 19 males who were affected by an X-linked syndrome with symptoms including polyendocrinopathy and diarrhea.
 The most common symptoms in this family were severe enteropathy, T1D, and dermatitis.
 Only 2 of the 19 affected males in the family survived past 3 years old.
 These individuals lived to 10 and 30 years old.
-Powel's study is now widely considered the first documentation of IPEX.
+Powell's study is now widely considered the first documentation of IPEX.

 Scurfy mouse

 Scurfy is a type of model mouse used for immunology research.
 Scurfy mice have had 2 base pairs inserted within the FOXP3 gene.
 This leads to a frameshift mutation in FOXP3 gene and the expressed protein is truncated, causing functional deficiency of Treg cells.
 Then, autoreactive CD4^{+}T cells and inflammatory cells cause tissue damage.
 Scurfy mice have an enlarged spleen and lymph nodes, squinted red eyes, and scaly or "ruffled" skin.
 The mice also have immunity problems and tend to die approximately 3 weeks after birth.
 From 2000 - 2001, multiple studies confirmed that IPEX is the human equivalent of scurfy mice and that the FOXP3 gene is responsible.